jeremyferg/nba-salaries-prediction-model/README.md

 - `recipes` --> folder containing the recipes used to fit and tune the project's models

-- `results` --> `folder containing the fit data used for the project's analysis
+- `results` --> folder containing the fit data used for the project's analysis

--